How to Build a Successful Testing Team? How to Increase and Maintain Team Motivation?

 So, pay attention to their knowledge of these basic stages when forming a software testing team.

-3. Check Whether Testers Can Test Independently and in a Team
+3. Check Whether Testers Can Test Independently and in a QA Team

 Technical knowledge is not all.
 Good interpersonal skills and acting as a part of the team are also super important for building a successful and well-knitted QA team.
 This quality allows you to communicate effectively with colleagues, customers, and clients, give a positive uplift to your team, and build a good reputation for your company.